pasboy30/CyberSemantic/README.md

-# CyberTwittter
+# CyberSemantic
-A system to analyze technology related threats based on tweets.
+A system to get updated with latest cyber threats around the world.

+WORK IN PROGRESS . . .